A quick note: we review products independently, but we may receive affiliate commissions when purchases are made through the links on our site.

 As we get older, our bodies change, and the things we need change as well.
 This can be especially true if you’ve recently gained or lost a significant amount of weight as well as grown several inches, as children and teenagers do.
+Or perhaps you've become pregnant.
 A mattress that might have been comfortable and supportive in the past won’t necessarily always be this way.

 If your body has changed, it may be time for a new bed.